Get Started with Datadog

 Monitor the whole data life cycle with Datadog Data Observability

-If you want to ensure trust in the data that powers your business, you can sign up for the Preview.
-To learn more, check out our dedicated blog post on monitoring the data life cycle.
-Or, if you’re new to Datadog, sign up for a free trial to get started.
+If you want to ensure trust in the data that powers your business, read our Data Observability documentation.
+To learn more, check out our blog post on data lineage.
+Or, if you’re new to Datadog, sign up for a to get started.